 Plan your enterprise deployment of Microsoft 365 Apps

-Follow the steps in this article to choose how to deploy Office, how to manage updates to Office, and whether to deploy the Office files from a local source on your network or from the cloud.
+Follow the steps in this article to choose how to deploy Microsoft 365 Apps and how to manage updates, and whether to deploy Microsoft 365 Apps from the cloud, with Configuration Manager or from a local source on your network.

 Before you begin

 If you haven't already, complete the assessment of your environment and infrastructure.
-This assessment will help you make key decisions as part of planning your deployment.
+This assessment helps you make key decisions as part of planning your deployment.

 Step 1 - Choose how to deploy

-To deploy Office, you first choose what deployment tool to use and whether to install the Office files directly from the cloud or from a local source on your network.
+First choose which deployment tool to use and whether to install from the cloud or from a local source on your network.

-If you use the ODT and have the network capacity, we recommend deploying Office from the cloud.
-Doing so will minimize your administrative overhead.
-If you don't have the network capacity to install Office on client devices from the cloud, you can use the ODT to download the Office files to a local source on your network and install from there.
+If you use the ODT and have the network capacity, we recommend deploying Microsoft 365 Apps from the cloud.
+Doing so minimizes your administrative overhead.
+If you don't have the network capacity to install on client devices from the cloud, you can use the ODT to download the installation files to a local source on your network and install from there.
+But this approach introduces more complexity into your deployment and isn't recommended.

 Choose how you want to deploy:

-Many organizations will use a combination of these options for different users.
-For example, an organization might use Configuration Manager to deploy Office to most of their users, but enable self-install for a small group of workers who aren't frequently connected to the internal network.
+Many organizations use a combination of these options for different users.
+For example, an organization might use Intune to deploy Microsoft 365 Apps to most of their users, but enable self-install for a small group of workers who aren't using managed devices.

 Step 2 - Choose how to manage updates